Cealgull/Cealgull-Frontend/README.md

 ### Format

-If using VS Code, install _prettier_ plugin.
+If using VS Code, install the prettier plugin.
 When saving the file, VS Code will trigger a format with prettier.

 Alternatively, run `yarn format` to manually format all files.
 Before committing, make sure `yarn format:check` doesn't emit any error or waring.

 ### Spell Check

-VS Code plugin _Code Spell Checker_ is heavily recommended.
+VS Code plugin Code Spell Checker is heavily recommended.

 ### Project Structure